- American Association for the Advancement of Science (AAAS), Science and Human Rights Coalition Student Essay Competition

 There are two human rights contests for the HART prize: creative competition and essay competition.
 Applicants interested in the first competition are asked to produce a creative piece of work about any human right or humanitarian situation in one of the countries where HART is present.
 These works of art can include photographs, videos, sculptures, collages and graphic designs.
 For the essay competition, applications should do original research and write an essay on any human rights issue that relates to HART’s work.
 The maximum word limit for the essay is 1,200 words.

 Entries from all over the world are welcome.
 The major eligibility criteria for this competition is the age limit.
-To be eligible to participate in the senior category, applications should be aged between 18 and 25.
+To be eligible to participate in the senior category, applicants should be aged between 18 and 25.
 Information and documents about prizes, the application process, eligibility, and submission guidelines can be reviewed on the site.